-An organizational domain such as an enterprise is made up of participants who may be individuals or groups of individuals forming smaller organizational units within the enterprise.
-The overall business strategy should be consistent with the goals of the participants; otherwise, the business strategy would not provide value to the participants and governance towards those ends becomes difficult if not impossible.
+An organizational domain such as an enterprise is made up of participants who may be individuals or strategy should be consistent with the goals of the participants; otherwise, the business strategy would impossible.
 This is not to say that an instance of governance simultaneously satisfies all the goals of all the participants; rather, the goals of any governance instance must sufficiently satisfy a useful subset of each participant's goals so as to provide value and ensure the cooperation of all the participants.

-A policy is the formal characterization of the conditions and constraints that governance deems as necessary to realize the goals which it is attempting to satisfy.
+necessary to realize the goals which it is attempting to satisfy.
 Policy may identify required conditions or actions or may prescribe limitations or other constraints on permitted conditions or actions.
-For example, a policy may prescribe that safeguards must be in place to prevent unauthorized access to sensitive material.
+For example, material.
 It may also prohibit use of computers for activities unrelated to the specified work assignment.
-Policy is made operational through the promulgation and implementation of Rules and Regulations (as defined in section 5.1.2.3).